rackerlabs/technical-blog/_posts/2020-03-12-get-started-with-ORAchk.md

 authorIsRacker: true
 authorAvatar: 'https://s.gravatar.com/avatar/7f73ff8ddbc33505beb7a14033611a06'
 bio: "I've been a Racker for three years and have 14+ years of Oracle DBA experience.
-Currently, I work on Oracle, MongoDB, and other NOSql databases."
+Currently, I work on Oracle, MongoDB, and other NoSQL databases."
 categories:
     - Oracle
     - Database